MiniFate/MiniFate/_chapters/05-aspects-and-fate-points.md

 > whistling shriek as a special arrow misses his head by an inch but finds its
 > target in the man behind him.
 >
-> Tor Byorn's player asks the GM if he can roll `Insight` to locate the
+> Tor Byorn's player asks the GM if he can roll `Insight` to spot the
-> assassin, but GM declines; the aspect on the scene prevents Tor Byorn.
+> assassin, but GM declines; it wouldn't make sense with the story aspect.
 > Undiscouraged, the Dwarf starts looking for a way to brighten up the night,
 > perhaps with some fire...